Deepak-Mewada/Resource/NeuroscienceIntro.md

   ## Source separation via Filtering
-        -Temporal Filtering :OrigionalSignal*Kernel=Filtered Signal - over time for one channel -Spatial Filtering : W<sup>t *X over space for all channel at one time point Filtering
+   #### Temporal Filtering :OrigionalSignal*Kernel=Filtered Signal - over time for one channel
+   ####  Spatial Filtering : W^T*X; over space for all channel at one time point
+-Temporal filtering is almost same as spectral filtering.
+-Perfect source separration is not possible -mixed in spectrum Source separation is based on the assumption that those sources has differemnt signature in the spectrum

+`Notes are based on https://youtu.be/ukjuFUghieg